-When braille has been selected for a student in the PNP Profile, the Kite system responds in the following order with these steps.
+When braille has been selected for a student in the PNP Profile, these are the steps the Kite system uses for delivering a braille form:

-- 1) If a braille form is available for the Essential Element at the linkage level, the braille form is delivered. - 2) If a braille form is not available for the Essential Element at the linkage level, the Kite system will automatically look for an alternate form-visual impairment form of the testlet (BVI form). - 3) If a BVI form is available for the Essential Element at the linkage level, the BVI form is delivered. - 4) When neither the braille form nor the BVI form is available for the Essential Element at the linkage level, the system will automatically provide a standard form of the testlet.
+- 1) If a braille form is available for the Essential Element at the linkage level, the braille form is delivered. - 2) If a braille form is not available for the Essential Element at the linkage level, the Kite system will automatically look for an alternate form-visual impairment form of the testlet (BVI form). - 3) If a BVI form is available for the Essential Element at the linkage level, the BVI form is delivered. - 4) If a BVI form is not available for the Essential Element at the linkage level, the system will automatically provide a standard form of the testlet.